dpersing/netlify-site/pages/book.md

 This book is two things.
 The first is a crash course in frameworks and ways of thinking from fields like information science, organizational theory, and DEI.
 The second is a walkthrough of building and operationalizing sustainable, data-driven accessibility programming.
 The focus is always on saving your time and energy for the long haul, while centering the needs and realities of the disabled people you're serving.

+>**This is the book I wish I had when I was starting my career.**
+>– Crystal Preston-Watson, Senior Digital Accessibility Analyst

 ## Excerpts and resources

 - [Beta draft excerpts](/posts/book-excerpts/)